lackovic/notes/Windows/Windows Subsystem for Linux/README.md

 Please protect ports used by ChromeDriver and related test frameworks to prevent access by malicious code.
 ```

+## Link Windows's Chrome and chromedriver to WSL through symlinks

+Make Windows’s Chrome browser and the chromedriver accessible from WSL, through symlinks.

+1. Create a file as google-chrome in `/usr/bin` and link it to the Chrome browser on Windows. `ln -s '/mnt/c/Program Files (x86)/Google/Chrome/Application/chrome.exe' /usr/bin/google-chrome`
+2. Create a file as chromedriver in `/usr/bin` and link it to the chromedriver in Windows. `ln -s /mnt/c/{YourChromedriverPathInWindows} /usr/bin/chromedriver`

+Note: The location of Chrome browser and chromedriver will be different on your system.
+Check and substitute the right paths when using above commands.
+You may need to run as a root user for this to work.
+And make sure your chrome browser version compatible with downloaded chromedriver.

 ## Useful links

 - [Microsoft WSL 2 Docs](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)